opshala/opshala/README.md

 # OpShala Desktop App

-Deploy and manage off-the-shelf or custom software on cloud providers without any code
+Deploy and manage off-the-shelf or custom software on cloud providers without code

 ## What is OpShala?

 OpShala is a desktop application that helps you with all the steps needed to automatically deploy and manage off-the-shelf software on cloud infrastructure.
-Off-the-shelf software like WordPress (blogging, content management), Magento (e-commerce), Saelor (e-commerce), Discourse (forums/community) and many more.
+Off-the-shelf software like WordPress (blogging, content management), Magento (e-commerce), Saleor (e-commerce), Discourse (forums/community), NocoDB (Airtable alternative), Appsmith (internal tool builder) and many more.

 ## How does it work?